randyma01/Tutorial-Next-React-Sanity-Blog/README.md

-# Tutorial Tutorial: Make a blog with Next.js, React and Sanity 🚀
+# Tutorial Tutorial: Make a blog with Next.js, React.js and Sanity 🚀

 Tutorial made by Knut Melvær.